rajarshisomvanshi/paper-mimic/README.md

 - Python 3.10+
 - Node.js 18+ (for frontend)
-- OpenAI API key or compatible LLM provider
+- Gemini API key or compatible LLM provider
 - MinerU installation (for PDF parsing)

 ### 1. Clone and Setup